 Medical Laboratory Science: Program Overview

-Medical laboratory scientists are a vital part of the health care team; they perform laboratory tests to analyze bodily fluids, which aids in the diagnosis, treatment, and monitoring of disease.
+Medical laboratory scientists are a vital part of the health care team; they perform laboratory tests to analyze body fluids, which aids in the diagnosis, treatment, and monitoring of disease.
 Seventy percent of healthcare decisions are made based on the results from medical laboratory tests.

 The Medical Laboratory Science (MS) degree program combines basic and advanced theoretical knowledge with clinical practice.
 The curriculum fosters problem-solving and diagnostic abilities.
 First-year students will learn basic theories and skills in the following areas:

 Second-year students complete a clinical practicum at a laboratory within Rush University Medical Center or one of the following affiliated hospitals: